marco-sloppigher/PA1-test/PA1_template.md

 ## 6    NA 2012-10-01       25
 ```

-A closer look at the *interval* variable reveals that the intervals represent the time of the day in hours and minutes, with omitted leading zeros: in the first row of the data frame we thus have the number of steps taken on October 1, 2012, between 00:00 and 00:05 (i.e. between midnight and five minutes past midnight).
+A closer look at the <tt>interval</tt> variable reveals that the intervals represent the time of the day in hours and minutes, with omitted leading zeros: in the first row of the data frame we thus have the number of steps taken on October 1, 2012, between 00:00 and 00:05 (i.e. between midnight and five minutes past midnight).

 ```r